September 1964 South Vietnamese coup attempt

 The September 1964 South Vietnamese coup attempt took place before dawn on September 13, 1964, when the ruling military junta of South Vietnam, led by General Nguyễn Khánh, was threatened by a coup attempt headed by Generals Lâm Văn Phát and Dương Văn Đức, who sent dissident units into the capital Saigon.
 They captured various key points and announced over national radio the overthrow of the incumbent regime.
 With the help of the Americans, Khánh was able to rally support and the coup collapsed the next morning without any casualties.

-In the immediate month leading up the coup, Khánh's leadership had become increasingly troubled.
+In the month leading up to the coup, Khánh's leadership had become increasingly troubled.
 He had tried to augment his powers by declaring a state of emergency, but this only provoked large-scale protests and riots calling for an end to military rule, with Buddhist activists at the forefront.
 Fearful of losing power, Khánh began making concessions to the protesters and promised democracy in the near future.
 He also removed several military officials closely linked to the discriminatory Catholic rule of the slain former President Ngô Đình Diệm; this response to Buddhist pressure dismayed several Catholic officers, who made a few abortive moves to remove him from power.